American Well Co. (NYSE:AMWL) Shares Sold by Laurion Capital Management LP

 Laurion Capital Management LP trimmed its holdings in American Well Co.
 (NYSE:AMWL) by 76.6% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 23,373 shares of the company’s stock after selling 76,627 shares during the quarter.
 Laurion Capital Management LP’s holdings in American Well were worth $294,000 at the end of the most recent quarter.

-In other news, CFO Keith Anderson sold 69,077 shares of the company’s stock in a transaction dated Friday, August 13th.
-The shares were sold at an average price of $11.16, for a total transaction of $770,899.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Ido Schoenberg sold 107,000 shares of the company’s stock in a transaction dated Friday, October 1st.
-The shares were sold at an average price of $8.95, for a total transaction of $957,650.00.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 508,008 shares of company stock worth $5,196,994.
-14.68% of the stock is owned by insiders.

-American Well (NYSE:AMWL) last released its earnings results on Tuesday, August 10th.
-The company reported ($0.15) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.19) by $0.04.
-The company had revenue of $60.22 million for the quarter, compared to analyst estimates of $60.28 million.
+American Well (NYSE:AMWL) last posted its earnings results on Tuesday, August 10th.
+The company reported ($0.15) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.19) by $0.04.
+The firm had revenue of $60.22 million during the quarter, compared to the consensus estimate of $60.28 million.
 American Well had a negative net margin of 79.09% and a negative return on equity of 15.41%.
-As a group, equities analysts predict that American Well Co. will post -0.79 earnings per share for the current year.
+On average, analysts expect that American Well Co. will post -0.79 EPS for the current fiscal year.

-Several equities analysts have issued reports on AMWL shares.
-Zacks Investment Research raised shares of American Well from a “hold” rating to a “buy” rating and set a $9.25 price objective on the stock in a research note on Tuesday, October 12th.
-Cowen dropped their price objective on shares of American Well from $29.00 to $25.00 and set an “outperform” rating on the stock in a research note on Tuesday, August 24th.
-Credit Suisse Group dropped their price objective on shares of American Well from $17.50 to $13.50 and set a “neutral” rating on the stock in a research note on Thursday, August 12th.
-Morgan Stanley dropped their price objective on shares of American Well from $18.00 to $16.00 and set an “overweight” rating on the stock in a research note on Tuesday, August 31st.
-Finally, Cantor Fitzgerald started coverage on shares of American Well in a research note on Tuesday, September 14th.
-They issued an “overweight” rating and a $15.00 price objective on the stock.
-Five analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $17.84.

 About American Well